airsonic-advanced/airsonic-advanced/README.md

     - MariaDB
   - Uses failsafe for integration testing instead of cucumber
 - Build and deployment
-  - An updated Docker image with OpenJDK 11 base layer.
+  - An updated Docker image with JRE 14 base layer.
   - A more advanced build pipeline including automatic releases and deploys at merge
     - Allows people to grab the newest build without compiling from source as soon as features/enhancements are merged, instead of waiting for the next stable build (which may be months away)